 as we’re full of ideas - its what we do!
 We love co-conspiring with others and together we will find the perfect idea floating in the Silly Sphere that you want and need to explore creatively.
 If you bring your idea to the table we will match it with sensible silly possibilities and we can work with you on making it happen!

-Bureau Of Silly Ideas is a CIC Trust organisation, formed in 2002 (The Trust was set up in 2016) by Roger ‘Gor’ Hartley and Claire ‘Kiwi’ Horan.
+Bureau Of Silly Ideas, a not for profit organisation, was founded in 2002 by Roger ‘Gor’ Hartley and Claire ‘Kiwi’ Horan.

 BOSI was formed to to explore the concept of engaging people with their public space and urban environment through the use of street theatre.
 Our creative territories have now moved beyond outdoor street theatre and we have built a reputation for working in all aspects of the public realm; museums and heritage sites, galleries, shopping centres, parks, theme parks, festivals, stations and airports.
 We are valued as experts in our field, regularly partaking in consultancy for high level public and private organisations.
 Based on our knowledge and ability to engage with audiences, we now receive opportunities to work with teams to develop creative ways of thinking and indeed, unique pathways to the arts, heritage and culture.